NethermindEth/Forta-Agents/UMA-Bots/Wallet-Monitoring/README.md

 ## Configuring the monitored wallet addresses list

-In order to change the list of monitored wallet addresses, please add/remove the addresses into the `./src/monitoredAddresses.ts` file.
+In order to change the list of monitored wallet addresses, please add/remove the addresses in the `./src/monitoredAddresses.ts` file.
 Please note that the currently added addresses in the `./src/monitoredAddresses.ts` file are tentative.

 ## Test Data